mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 ### Authentication settings

-This config section allows to configure authentication related settings.
+This config section allows to configure authentication related settings. **This section is only relevant when `externalServiceAccounts` feature flag is not enabled**.

 - `file:saToken; ui:Service Account Token`: A service account token that will be used to generate reports _via_ API requests.
 More details on how to use it is briefed in [Using Grafana API](#using-grafana-api) section.

+> [!IMPORTANT]
+> When creating a service account, `Admin` role must be chosen as the plugin needs few additional permissions.
+Once a service account with an `Admin` role has been created, a new service token can be generated and configured with the plugin.

 ### Report settings